Financial Matters

 What funding is available?

 Students can apply for an Erasmus+ mobility grant, which is intended as a contribution towards the cost of the study period abroad.
 It is hoped, but by no means guaranteed, that all eligible students may receive a grant.
 Grant amounts will vary for different destination countries according to the country/cost of living guidelines set down by the European Commission.
-Countries such as Denmark, Finland, Iceland, Liechtenstein, Luxembourg, and Sweden (“Group 1”) are considered expensive, and the grant rate for these in 2024 was €385 per month.
-Group 2 includes Austria, Belgium, France, Germany, Italy, Malta, the Netherlands, and Spain, and the 2024 monthly grant rate for these was €330, while the same monthly rate of €330 applied to Group 3 countries like Croatia, the Czech Republic, Hungary, and Poland.
+Countries such as Denmark, Finland, Iceland, Liechtenstein, Luxembourg, and Sweden (“Group 1”) are considered expensive, and the grant rate for these is currently €385 per month.
+Group 2 includes Austria, Belgium, France, Germany, Italy, Malta, the Netherlands, and Spain, and the monthly grant rate for these is currently €330, while the same monthly rate of €330 applies to Group 3 countries like Croatia, the Czech Republic, Hungary, and Poland.
 The grant amounts may vary from year to year, depending on the instructions from the HEA.

 If you have been approved to receive a grant, you will get a confirmation of Erasmus+ funding from the International Office, and you may be required to show this to the authorities at your host university.